-Read aloud in place using the GTS Literary Canon/Bookshelf in tutor period to improve literacy and cultural capital

-- Read aloud is in place and continues to be embedded.
-The literary canon/GTS Bookshelf has been further reviewed and evolved to contain a greater diversity of genre and reading styles.
+- Read aloud in place using the GTS Bookshelf in a dedicated Read Aloud period to improve literacy and cultural capital - Read aloud is in place and continues to be embedded.
+The GTS Bookshelf has been further reviewed and evolved to contain a greater diversity of genre and reading styles.
 Read Aloud now has a 15 minute separate slot on the timetable and is delivered daily, an increase from x3 week and staff have been retrained using direct instruction and modelling of good practice.
 Read Aloud is now delivered in year groups as opposed to y7-9 tutor groups at KS3.
 This has made pitching the reading books easier and given more flexibility in the book choice.
-Pupil Voice has indicated that they prefer short stories, plays and books with short chapters as these are easier to immerse in in the 15-minute slot. - Entry Level groups in year 10 and 11 English, maths and science. - Entry level groups were in place for year 10 & 11 in 2021-2022.
-These were not deemed necessary for year 10 in 2022/23 as all pupils can attain a grade 1 at GCSE.
-The smaller groups have remained with GCSE English being studied and a foundation tier group in science.
-The year 11 Entry Level Science group saw all pupils that attended achieve EL3 (4) and one EL2.
+Pupil Voice has indicated that they prefer short stories, plays and books with short chapters as these are easier to immerse in in the 15-minute slot.

+Entry Level groups in year 10 and 11 English, maths and science.

+Entry level groups were in place for year 10 & 11 in 2023-2024 for maths.
+These were not deemed necessary for English and Science as all pupils can attain at least a grade 1 at GCSE.
+The smaller groups have remained with GCSE English (Edexcel 2.0) being studied as opposed to dual literature and language GCSEs and a foundation tier group in science.
 English 2.0 saw all pupils that attended attain a GCSE grade 1-3.
-There were 2x3, 2x2 and 2x1

-Enrichment and Intervention period relaunched to ensure disadvantaged pupils get relevant intervention and broad exposure to cultural capital.

-- In 2021/2022 E&I was relaunched with a greater emphasis on intervention.
+- Enrichment and Intervention period relaunched to ensure disadvantaged pupils get relevant intervention and broad exposure to cultural capital. - In 2021/2022 E&I was relaunched with a greater emphasis on intervention.
 Disadvantaged pupils were earmarked for intervention first, where it was deemed appropriate for them.
-Intervention has taken place in GCSE PE, GCSE English, Y7 Reading, ESOL pupils, GCSE Maths, Y9 Maths, MFL, GCSE Science, GCSE History, GCSE Computing, GCSE Geography, GCSE D&T. This has continued over 2022/2023 with Subject Leaders citing it as a significant contributing factor to the improvement of PP outcomes in 2023. - Lexonik intervention for all pupils in years 7-8. - In 2022/23 we employed a full time Lexonik & Literacy tutor who delivered Lexonik Advance to all year 7 pupils.
-We saw and improvement in reading age for the majority of pupils as indicated by their WRAT score. - Ruth Miskin Read Write for Success (RWFS) for identified pupils from CAT/NGRT. - ▶ In 2022/23 RWFS groups were run for pupils with a NGRT score of <85 in years 7.
+Intervention has taken place in GCSE PE, GCSE English, Y7 Reading, ESOL pupils, GCSE Maths, Y9 Maths, MFL, GCSE Science, GCSE History, GCSE Computing, GCSE Geography, GCSE D&T. This has continued over 2023/2024 with Subject Leaders citing it as a significant contributing factor to the improvement of PP outcomes in 2024. - Lexonik intervention for all pupils in years 7-8. - In 2023/24 we employed a member of staff to deliver Lexonik who delivered Lexonik Advance to all year 7 pupils.
+We saw and improvement in reading age for most pupils as indicated by their WRAT score. - Literacy Interventions for identified pupils from CAT/NGRT. - In 2023/24 Toe-by-Toe groups were run for pupils with a NGRT score of <85 in years 7.
+Repeated reading for those <95 and comprehension (stride ahead) for those<100.
+This was alongside targeted GCSE tutoring.
+Improvements were seen in all pupils who attended a full 6-week intervention course.
+Impact was significantly less for those pupils whose attendance was erratic.